Tulip-Dev/tulip/doc/user/workspace.rst

 Parallel coordinates view
 =========================

-To present this view, we will use a dataset containing car specifications such as the city and highway autonomy, the engine displacement, the retail price, the physical dimensions...
+To present this view, we use a dataset containing car specifications such as the city and highway autonomy, the engine displacement, the retail price, the physical dimensions...
 This document can be opened in Tulip as a project, available :download:`here <./_documents/Cars_data.tlpx>`, or can be imported with the :download:`original CSV file <./_documents/04cars_data.csv>`.
 The original file can be found on `this site <http://igva2012.wikispaces.asu.edu/file/detail/04cars.csv>`_.

 More information about the CSV import tool and mechanism can be found in the section :ref:`csv`.

 .. image:: _images/i_parallel_main.png
     :width: 600

-Once the view is created, you will need to specify the properties you want to compare, to do so, use the *Properties* tab.
+Once the view is created, you need to specify the properties you want to compare, to do so, use the *Properties* tab.

 .. _workspace_parallel_properties: